Yurii Lypa: Early life

 Yurii's father, Ivan Lypa, was the well-known Ukrainian poet, doctor and patriot.

 At a young age, Yurii Lypa showed an interest in writing.
 Famous Ukrainian writers Ivan Franko and Volodymyr Samiylenko read his work and commented positively.

 Lypa began his education in Odesa and after graduating from school he entered the Law Department of Novorosiyskyi University.
-In 1917, Lypa became the editor of the Odesskiy Vestnik magazine and published his first pamphlets: Liberation of Ukraine Union (“Soyuz vyzvolennia Ukrainy”), Kyivan Kingdom According to Bismarck’s Project (“Korolivstvo Kyivske za proektom Bismarka”), Wear your Awards (“Nosit svoi vidznaky”) and Hetman Ivan Mazepa (“Hetman Ivan Mazepa”).
+In 1917, Lypa became the editor of the Odesskiy Vestnik magazine and published his first pamphlets: Liberation of Ukraine Union ("Soyuz vyzvolennia Ukrainy"), Kyivan Kingdom According to Bismarck’s Project ("Korolivstvo Kyivske za proektom Bismarka"), Wear your Awards ("Nosit svoi vidznaky") and Hetman Ivan Mazepa.
 These works were published in his father's publishing house, Narodnyi Stiah.

-During the Bolshevik Revolution in Ukraine, Yurii Lypa sided against the Bolsheviks, and fought for the cause of an independent Ukraine.
-In 1920, Ivan and Yurii Lypa moved to Kamianets, in the western part of Ukraine.
+During the October Revolution in Ukraine, Yurii Lypa sided against the Bolsheviks, and fought for the cause of an independent Ukraine.
+In 1920, Ivan and Yurii Lypa moved to Kamianets-Podilskyi, in western Ukraine.

-In 1922, Yurii Lypa studied medicine at Poznań University, Poland.
+In 1922, Yurii Lypa studied medicine at the Poznań University of Medical Sciences in Poland.
 After graduation, he moved to Warsaw where he graduated from the Military School of Medicine in 1931.

 Medical career and literary development

-Yurii Lypa commenced work at Warsaw University.
+Yurii Lypa commenced work at the University of Warsaw.

 Yurii Lypa's first poetry book, entitled Serenity ('Svitlist'), was published in Poland in 1925.
 In 1929, Yurii Lypa, together with Yevhen Malanyuk, established the literary group 'Tank'.
 The group's members included the outstanding Ukrainian writers Leonid Mosendz, Natalia Livytska-Kholodna and Oleksa Stefanovych.
 The young writers gathered to discuss and develop their literary works, incorporating the ideal of reviving the Ukrainian nation.
 Yurii Lypa's second poetry book Severity ('Suvorist'), which was published in 1931, reflected this ideology, expressing faith in the Ukrainian nation's independent and prosperous future.

 In 1934, Yurii Lypa's novel Cossacks in Moskovia ('Kozaky v Moskovii') was published in Warsaw, which was followed shortly by a collection of his literature essays, entitled Fight for Ukraine ('Biy za Ukrainu').
 In 1936, Notebook ('Notatnyk'), comprising three volumes of the author's short stories, was published.
-The stories were mainly concerned with the national liberation movement of 1917–1921.
+The stories were mainly concerned with Ukrainian War of Independence.
 The same year he produced the political works Ukrainian Age ('Ukrainska doba') and Ukrainian Race ('Ukrainska rasa').
 Perhaps Lypa's most well known political and philosophical work is his trilogy Cause of Ukraine ('Pryznachennya Ukrainy') (1938), The Black Sea Doctrine ('Tchornomorska doktryna') (1940) and The Severance of Russia ('Rozpodil Rosii') (1941).

 Following his father's steps, Yurii Lypa continued his medical practice.
 He specialised in phytotherapy and was a great phytotherapist.
 He also published the medical books: Phytotherapy (‘Phytotherapy’) (1933), Healing Herbs in Ancient and Modern Medicine (‘Tsilyushchi roslyny v davniy I sychasniy medytsyni’) (1937) and The Cure Beneath Our Feet (‘Liky pid nohamy’) (1943).